Dmumladz3/Epam-course-module1/modules/JMS/Homework.md

 Tasks to be implemented

-1. Implement the full flow described above – 5 points.
+1. Implement the full flow described above

-2. Use message selectors to split orders for liquids and countable items – 2 points.
+2. Use message selectors to split orders for liquids and countable items

-3. Use topics to implement message exchange – 1 points.
+3. Use topics to implement message exchange

-4. Show transactions in message processing – 2 points.
+4. Show transactions in message processing
 5. Show usage of durable topics – extra 2 point.